Euro short-term rate (€STR)

 The pre-€STR is calculated using the same methods as defined for the €STR and is based on data including all revisions in terms of cancellations, corrections and amendments submitted by reporting agents at the time of calculating the rate.
 The regular releases (15 TARGET2 days after the end of a maintenance period) may also include revisions to previously published data.
 In addition to the data, the releases include charts illustrating key features of the pre-€STR rate.
 Pre-€STR will be released for data up to 30 September 2019.

 |Latest data available|

 The pre-€STR is only a set of indicators for the €STR.
-Its publication is for information purposes only and the data are not intended for use as a benchmark in any market transaction, whether directly or indirectly.
+Its publication is for information purposes only and the data are not intended for use as a benchmark or reference rate in any market transaction, whether directly or indirectly.